jbiatek/BSGRulebook/dynamic.md

 <p class="nopegasus nodaybreak" markdown="1">Revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
 Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.</p>

-<p class="exodus" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
+<p class="exodusloyalty" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 If "Boomer" has already revealed as a Cylon, however, her negative ability no longer applies because character abilities are ignored as a revealed Cylon.
 Only deal her 1 Loyalty card if she has revealed as a Cylon.</p>

-<p class="noexodus" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
+<p class="noexodusloyalty" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 If "Boomer" has already revealed as a Cylon, however, her negative ability is supposed to no longer apply, because character abilities are ignored as a revealed Cylon.
 Since following this rule would result in a Loyalty card not being dealt, deal the extra card to "Boomer" despite technically no longer having that weakness so that there is not a card left over.</p>

 ### Combat ship attack table